tsherif/cervit/README.md

 cervit
 ======

-Simple multi-threaded POSIX HTTP server written in C using only system libraries.
+A minimal multi-threaded POSIX HTTP server for local web development, written in C using only system libraries.

 Build: